Crosswicks Union Fire Company #1

 Chesterfield Hose Company

-The Chesterfield Hose Company came into being when in the mid-1940s Emery Farm’s barn caught on fire and the need for more manpower and apparatuses were seen to be needed.
+The Chesterfield Hose Company came into being when in the early 1940s Emery Farm’s barn caught on fire and the need for more manpower and apparatuses were seen to be needed.
 The Union Fire Company of Crosswicks donated a pumper to the citizens of Chesterfield Township after the fire which started the Chesterfield Hose Company.
-In 1947 a war surplus pumper was obtained, and these two engines served the community through the 1970s.
+Chesterfield Hose Company was officially organized on August 10th, 1941.
+In 1947, a war surplus pumper was obtained, and these two engines served the community through the 1970s.

 The Fire Company operated out of the old Blacksmith shop until 1977 when the current firehouse was built.
 In 1993, additions were made to the building to accommodate the growing department.